-Concomitant multiple-dose administration of topiramate, 100 to 400 mg a day, with phenytoin or carbamazepine shows dose proportional increases in plasma concentrations of topiramate.
+Concomitant multiple-dose administration of topiramate, 100 to 400 mg twice a day, with phenytoin or carbamazepine shows dose proportional increases in plasma concentrations of topiramate.

-Pediatric (up to 12 years of age): The pharmacokinetics of topiramate in children, as in adults receiving add-on therapy, are linear, with clearance independent of dose and steady-state plasma concentrations increasing in proportion to dose.
+Pediatrics (up to 12 years of age): The pharmacokinetics of topiramate in children, as in adults receiving add-on therapy, are linear, with clearance independent of dose and steady-state plasma concentrations increasing in proportion to dose.
 Children, however, have a higher clearance and a shorter elimination half-life.
 Consequently, the plasma concentrations of topiramate for the same mg/kg dose may be lower in children compared to adults.
 As in adults, hepatic enzyme inducing AEDs decrease the steady-state plasma concentrations.

 Elderly: Plasma clearance of topiramate is unchanged in elderly subjects in the absence of underlying renal disease.

-Renal impairment: The plasma and renal clearance of topiramate decreased in patients with moderate and severe impaired renal function (CLCR
+The plasma and renal clearance of topiramate decreased in patients with moderate and severe impaired renal function (CLCR

-Hepatic impairment: Plasma clearance of topiramate decreased a mean of 26% in patients with moderate to severe hepatic impairment, Therefore, topiramate should be administered with caution in patients with hepatic impairment.
+Hepatic impairment: Plasma clearance of topiramate decreased a mean of 26% in patients with moderate to severe hepatic impairment.
+Therefore, topiramate should be administered with caution in patients with hepatic impairment.

 Acute and long-term exposure of mice, rats, dogs and rabbits to topiramate was well tolerated.
 Hyperplasia of the gastric epithelial cells was observed only in rodents and in rats was reversible after 9 weeks without treatment.

-Carcinogeneticity and Mutagenicity:
+Carcinogenicity and Mutagenicity: